 HUD strongly encourages IHBG recipients to consider reprogramming existing FY 2020 IHBG funding to help address COVID-19, because this funding likely is more immediately available.
 To expedite and facilitate the use of such funds for this purpose, HUD is waiving Section 103 of NAHASDA and 24 CFR § 1000.230 to the extent necessary to allow IHBG recipients to expend IHBG FY 2020 funds on IHBG activities that meet the eligible purposes of the CARES Act (to prevent, prepare for, and respond to COVID-19), including activities made eligible under the waivers and alternative requirements provided in this Notice, without first having to amend their FY 2020 IHP.
-IHBG recipients that choose to do this must still amend their FY 2020 IHP, at a later date, but prior to submission of their APR, to reflect these new uses or activities, but may request an extension if doing so is not feasible and safe for Tribal or TDHE staff at that time.
+IHBG recipients that choose to do this must still amend their FY 2020 IHP before submitting their APR to reflect these new uses or activities, but may request an extension of time to submit the IHP amendment and subsequent APR if submission is not feasible and safe for Tribal or TDHE staff at the time they would otherwise be due.

 Additionally, HUD is waiving the requirement in 24 CFR § 1000.232 that provides that certain IHP amendments that add new activities or involve a decrease in the amount of funds provided to protect and maintain the viability of FCAS units require HUD to review such modifications and determine that they comply with NAHASDA.
 IHBG recipients may reprogram FY 2020 funding to add new activities and decrease funding for FCAS units without HUD prior review and approval, provided that the IHBG recipient is carrying out eligible COVID-19-related IHBG activities.
-Similarly, the FY 2020 IHP must be amended to reflect these changes prior to submission of their APR, to reflect these added activities or a decrease in the amount of FCAS funds, but may request an extension if doing so is not feasible and safe for Tribal or TDHE staff at that time.
+IHBG recipients that choose to do this must still amend their FY 2020 IHP before submitting their APR to reflect these new uses or activities, but may request an extension of time to submit the IHP amendment and subsequent APR if submission is not feasible and safe for Tribal or TDHE staff at the time they would otherwise be due.